aitezera/dracord/README.md

 - [ ] Windows support
 - [ ] Login through email and password (rather than token)
 - [ ] 2FA support
+- [ ] Websocket support (listening for event types from Discord to make changes live and such, like typing indication etc)

 ## Prerequisites
 Before you begin, ensure you have met the following requirements: